-World stocks rose for a second day Thursday while government bonds fell as expectations grew that policymakers would take steps to support European banks, under threat from a possible Greek default.
+World stocks rose for a second day Thursday while government bonds fell as expectations grew policymakers would take steps to support European banks, under threat from the impact of a possible Greek default.

-German Chancellor Angela Merkel said Wednesday Berlin was ready to recapitalize its banks if needed, adding to pledges by European finance ministers to safeguard banks in the face of mounting concerns about Greece.
+German Chancellor Angela Merkel said Wednesday Berlin was ready to recapitalize its banks if needed, adding to pledges by European finance ministers to safeguard banks in the face of mounting concerns about a Greek default [ID:nL5E7L53W7]

-Investors are focusing on euro zone and British central bank policy meetings for hints on future monetary easing.
+Investors are focusing on euro zone and UK central bank policy meetings for hints on future monetary easing.

 A majority of analysts predict the European Central Bank will refrain at least until next month from cutting interest rates and the Bank of England from pumping more money into the economy.
 But there are those in both markets who see a risk of such moves already Thursday and the ECB is expected to take further steps to help banks.